krydos/blog/_posts/2018-04-10-json-to-csv-with-bash.md

 ```
 <br/>

-`$OUTPUT` - is variable containing the JSON string (retrived with CURL in my case)
+`$OUTPUT` - is variable containing the JSON string (retrieved with CURL in my case)

 As you can see jq has it's own pipe and we can fetch values from json "path" and pass it to `@csv` handler.

-Looks great but it the result is a bit different from what we were expected:
+Looks great but the result is a bit different from what we were expected:

 ```
 value1,value1,value1,value1